 ...

-Hiking in Ubud: the most beautiful hike trails through the rice fields
+Hiking in Ubud: the most beautiful trails through the rice fields

 Read the blog

 Ubud in Bali is a great place to unwind.
-In addition to yoga classes and meditation classes, you can also do beautiful hiking in the rice fields.
+In addition to yoga and meditation classes, you can also go on some beautiful hikes in the rice fields.
 Hiking is one of the most fun things to do in Ubud.
 We spent over a month in Ubud and share below our favorite hikes in Ubud through the rice fields.

 1. Walking in Ubud without tourists: Kelusa Rice Fields